islandcontroller/fiberaudio-108/README.md

 ### Summary

-* The driver issue conflicts with one of the core design requirements, severely limiting the usability when connected to a non-Windows host.
+* The device works correctly in connection with Linux systems.
+For Windows hosts, a custom driver installation is required for the device to operate properly.

 ## Licensing